Occupational Therapy

 Credits 3.0OTHEG 509: Analysis of Movement

-Credits 2.0OTHEG 510: Occupational Therapy Foundations
+Credits 2.0OTHEG 510: Intro to Occupational Therapy

 Credits 2.0This is an introductory course focused on the foundations and scope of occupational therapy practice.
 The philosophy of the profession, with its unique emphasis on supporting performance, participation, health and well-being are presented from both historical and current perspectives.
 Occupation is discussed from the perspectives of roles and participation for meaningful engagement.
 Professionalism, in accordance with the AOTA Code of Ethics and Standards of Practice that guide practice across varied roles, responsibilities and involvement is also addressed.